 Disclosure of errors and adverse events is now endorsed by a broad array of organizations.
 Since 2001, the Joint Commission has required disclosure of unanticipated outcomes of care.
 In 2006, the National Quality Forum endorsed full disclosure of "serious unanticipated outcomes" as one of its 30 "safe practices" for health care.
 The disclosure safe practice includes standards for practitioners regarding the key components of disclosure.
 It also calls for health care organizations to create an environment conducive to disclosure by integrating risk management and patient safety activities and providing training and support for physicians.

-As of April 2008, seven states (Nevada, Florida, New Jersey, Pennsylvania, Oregon, Vermont, and California) mandate disclosure of unanticipated outcomes, and 36 states have enacted laws that preclude some or all information contained in a practitioner's apology from being used in a malpractice lawsuit.
+Ten states mandate disclosure of unanticipated outcomes to patients, and more than two-thirds of states have adopted laws that preclude some or all information contained in a practitioner's apology from being used in a malpractice lawsuit.